-For the past three years SAU Honors College students have received iPads in their first honors course, Honors Seminar.
-Students use their iPads to access the Web page for the course and for many other academic (and non-academic) uses.
-Many use their iPads to take notes in class.
-Some use the cameras to supplement those notes with either still or video graphics.
-The Honors College supplies three apps for students: Pages, Keynote, and Numbers.
-Pages is a word processor, Keynote is presentation software, and Numbers is a spreadsheet.
-The Honors College purchases those apps in bulk; students download them onto their own devices using a coded password.
-Students also download a wide variety of apps on their own.
-In the Honors Seminar class three Friday sessions are reserved for students to report on apps they have downloaded that may be useful to others.
+In 2010, SAU Honors College students received iPads to use in their first honors course, Honors Seminar.
+Students used their iPads to access the Web page for the course and for many other academic (and non-academic) uses.
+Many used their iPads to take notes in class.
+Some used the cameras to supplement those notes with either still or video graphics.

-Last year, the Honors College purchased a wireless printer.
+The Honors College owns a wireless printer.
 It resides on the Honors College’s own wireless network in Nelson Hall.
 Students can come to the Honors College Student Lounge and print their assignments directly to the printer.
-That capability has extended the usefulness of their iPads.
+That capability has extended the usefulness of student wireless technology.

 In the Honors Seminar class, students regularly report back about apps they have found useful and share tips they have learned.